yanayusman/Cipher_UMHackhathon/README.md

 - Grab for providing the opportunity to develop this solution
 - The development team for their contributions
 - All merchant-partners for their valuable feedback
+- The open-source community for their tools and libraries